Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: VALIDITY AND EFFICIENCY OF REGRESSION CALIBRATION ESTIMATORS

-Similarly, we show in the supplemental material that under the following sufficient conditions: \begin{itemize} \item[C.2.0] The effect of $X$ on $Y$ stays constant (i.e. $\beta (x-x^{'} ) = E(Y^x - Y^{x'})$ ), \item[C.2.1] Exchangeability: $Y^x \perp X$ (i.e. no confounding for $X$'s effect on $Y$), \item[C.2.2] Non-differential measurement error (surrogacy): $Y \perp Z| X$, and \item[C.2.3] Consistency: $Y^x, Z^x$ take observed value $Y$, $Z$ when $X=x$,
+Similarly, we show in the SM that under the following sufficient conditions: \begin{itemize} \item[C.2.1] Exchangeability: $Y^x \perp X$ (i.e. no confounding for $X$'s effect on $Y$), \item[C.2.2] Non-differential measurement error (surrogacy): $Y \perp Z| X$, \item[C.2.3] Consistency: $Y^x, Z^x$ take observed value $Y$, $Z$ when $X=x$, and \item[C.2.4] Linearity: ATE follows the form $ E[Y^x - Y^{x^{\prime}}] = \beta (x-x')$, where $\beta$ is the constant effect associated with one unit increase in $X$,

-\end{itemize} we can non-parametrically identify the (marginal) average treatment effect defined in 2.1 for DAGs 1, 5, 6, 7 and 8 as:
+\end{itemize} we can non-parametrically identify $\beta$ and thus ATE defined in 2.1 for DAGs 1, 5, 6, 7 and 8 as: